-For some years now, it has been recognised that violence towards people working in private contractors, delivering public services, is a significant problem - and it is getting worse.
+For some years now, it has been recognised that violence towards people working in public services, is a significant problem and it's getting worse.

-UNISON surveys of our members find that almost half had experienced an incident of violence or aggression at work in the previous two years.
+UNISON evidence gathering consistently finds high levels of members experiencing incidents of violence or aggression at work.
+Data gathered by the Health and Safety Executive (HSE) has also shown that violence and verbal abuse of workers is an acute problem.
 UNISON believes violence must not be seen as "part of the job".

-These appalling incidents include staff being punched, pushed and kicked.
+Appalling incidents include staff being punched, pushed and kicked.
 Staff have also been threatened with weapons and held against their will.
-UNISON reps in the sector tell us they are seeing more and more examples of violence against members who are simply doing their jobs.
+UNISON Reps tell us they are seeing more and more examples of violence against members who are simply doing their jobs.
 UNISON wants to work with employers to put in place a basic level of monitoring, support, safeguards and training.
 These are measures that every employer should be able to deliver.
 We are asking only that employers take their duty of care to staff seriously.

-In common with the Health and Safety Executive, UNISON defines violence at work as "Any incident in which an employee is abused, threatened or assaulted in circumstances relating to their work."
+UNISON defines violence at work as "Any incident in which an employee is abused, threatened or assaulted in circumstances relating to their work."

-Meeting these standards will show that organisations founded on the principles of care and social responsibility are serious about protecting their staff.
+Meeting these standards will show the workforce and the employers' stakeholders that organisations are serious about protecting their staff.